School has started, but there's still time to enroll. Enroll Now

-I love teaching at ARCA because I am a virtual learner myself (pursuing my master’s).
-I get to see how things work from a teaching perspective, and I can help my students relate to being an online learner as well.
+I love teaching at Arkansas Connections Academy because I was a virtual learner myself when I was pursuing my master’s degree.
+I got to see how things work from a teaching perspective, and I can help my students relate to being an online learner as well.
 I also love that I am reaching students across the state, and not just locally like in a brick-and-mortar school.
 People are able to expand their horizons and learn more about each other and how things are in parts of the state that they have never seen.

 I love the kids, I love watching them grow as they learn, and I love seeing those light bulb moments.

 — Ms. Colston